 Back at camp and in our van that night I’m lulled to sleep by the sound of waves that feel gentle in comparison to the ones we rode today.
 It’s rhythmic, hypnotic and like I’m still on the boat, feeling the vibration and pull of the ocean.

-As I write this I think about the strange times we’re living in and the state of the world today.
+As I write this I think about the strange times we’re living in and the state of the world and Australia today.
 I can’t help but think that things are moving and shifting faster than we can see.
-The rise and flow of what’s happening worldwide is creating change on our planet, in a way we can’t even imagine, a way that will change how we live forever.
+The rise and flow of what’s happening in society is creating change on our planet, in a way we can’t even imagine, a way that will change how we live forever.

 May we all ride it out, with love, faith and trust in a bigger picture of a hopeful, beautiful new world that’s slowly emerging on the horizon.